 This study has been supported by the UK Carbon Capture and Storage Research Centre (UKCCSRC) flexible funding research grant.
 The UKCCSRC is supported by the EPSRC as part of the UKRI Energy Programme.

-Dr Salman Masoudi Soltani - I am a Reader (Associate/Professor) in Chemical Engineering.
-In May 2017, I joined Brunel University London as a founding member of the new Chemical Engineering Department, on the team in charge of the design and development of the Programme.
-I am a Chartered Engineer (CEng/MIChemE) with both industrial and academic research backgrounds in chemical and process engineering.
-I am also a Fellow of Higher Education Academy (FHEA), UK, and the Director of Research with the Department of Chemical Engineering.
+Dr Salman Masoudi Soltani - Dr Salman Masoudi Soltani is a Reader (Associate Professor) in Chemical Engineering at Brunel University of London.
+He joined the university in May 2017 as a founding member of the newly established Chemical Engineering Department, contributing to the design and development of its academic programs.
+A Chartered Engineer (CEng, MIChemE), Dr Masoudi Soltani has a strong background in both industrial and academic research within chemical and process engineering.
+He is also a Fellow of the Higher Education Academy (FHEA), UK.
+In his current role, he serves as the Director of Research for the Department of Chemical Engineering.

-My research area is mainly centred on Separation Processes (Experimental & Process Design/Modelling) with a key focus on adsorption processes.
-I have led a number of major research projects on and around carbon capture and hydrogen production, funded via Engineering and Physical Sciences Research Council (EPSRC), UK Carbon Capture and Storage Research Centre (UKCCSRC), and the Department for Energy Security & Net Zero (DESNZ), along with a number of industrial consultancy projects, the details of which have been included under the "Research" tab of this profile.
-In 2022, my research was featured in the prestigious Institution of Chemical Engineers (IChemE)' magazine (The Chemical Engineer).
-I am also serving as the technical advisor with JET Engineering (Anionix).
+Dr Masoudi Soltani's primary research focuses on Separation Processes, particularly in adsorption technologies.
+He has led several high-profile research projects in carbon capture and blue hydrogen production, funded by the UK's Engineering and Physical Sciences Research Council (EPSRC), the UK Carbon Capture and Storage Research Centre (UKCCSRC), and the UK's Department for Energy Security & Net Zero (DESNZ).
+In addition, he has undertaken numerous industrial consultancy projects, details of which are available under the "Research" section of his profile.
+His pilot plant-scaled research was featured in The Chemical Engineer, the flagship publication of the Institution of Chemical Engineers (IChemE), in 2022.
+Dr Masoudi Soltani also serves as a technical advisor for JET Engineering (Anionix).